 Expand Settings navigation menu item

-Click Dry Run to make sure controller and gateway are in contact and allowed to download our software from our release server.
-If the Dry Run is unsuccessful, you may want to check controller/gateway security groups, VPC DNS settings to make sure their outbound traffic to Internet is allowed.
+Click Dry Run to make sure the controller and gateway are in contact and allowed to download our software from our release server.
+If the Dry Run is unsuccessful, you may want to check controller/gateway security groups and VPC DNS settings to make sure their outbound traffic to Internet is allowed.